This article highlights the Point Dume State Beach and Reserve. Seriously, this spot in Malibu is one of the prettiest in Los Angeles County!

 I am the first to admit the Internet has allowed me to gather, otherwise hard to find, information about the places I visit.
 This is true especially when I am trying to find facts about off-the-beaten-path destinations or local places that do not appeal to the masses.

-But a lot of the local (at least about the Los Angeles area) is ambiguous and confusing.
-Often, I read a Yelp review or see a photo and get hooked.
-The Google search that follows turns out to be imprecise.
-The ‘experts’ out there do not seem to have a clear methodology to explain how to get to a certain place (or what to expect).
+But a lot of the local info (at least about the Los Angeles area) seems to be ambiguous and confusing.
+Often, I read a Yelp review or see a photo and get hooked on a place.
+Then, a Google search does not provide easy-to-follow details about how to reach that place.
+This drives me mad.

-A lot of people rave on the Internet about this place and I knew I had seen the sign meters before the Zuma Beach indications.
+A lot of people rave on the Internet about Point Dume and I knew I had seen the signs pointing towards it in the Zuma Beach vicinity.
 I knew I had to turn left and park on Westward Beach Road, walk to the end of the beach and find a flight of stairs.
-I was expecting and easy and breezy trip but ended discovering the detailed version of the instructions the hard way.
+I was expecting an easy and breezy trip but ended discovering the detailed version of the instructions the hard way.

 My first error was to think I was going to find the stairs leading to the preserve close to the street parking.
 We parked on one of the first, free spots available on Westward Beach Road (almost next to Zuma Lagoon).
 We ended up walking about a mile toward the end of the road.